prod-feng/conda-enrironment-module/README.md

 Now the same warning message pops out.

-So the solution is: 1.
-Use module command to load all needed environment modules, then activate your conda env(e.g., "alpha").
+So the solution are:

+1. Use module command to load all needed environment modules, then activate your conda env(e.g., "alpha").
 After job is done, deactivate your env, then can module rm.
-Or exit the session;2.
-Modify the activate.py source file, update $PATH_modshare same as update $PATH each time, like the above.
+Or exit the session;

+2. Modify the activate.py source file, update $PATH_modshare same as update $PATH each time, like the above.

+3. Upgrade the envieonment-modules to version 5 and above.